-After result carried out by Atul Gawande, an American surgeon, and public health researcher was published in the checklist manifesto which explored the use of checklists in many industries including the medical industry.
+After results carried out by Atul Gawande, an American surgeon and public health researcher was published in the checklist manifesto, which explored the use of checklists in many industries, including the medical industry.

 In 2000, the WHO published the first surgical safety checklist in the World Health Organization Journal.
-The purpose of the checklist was to make sure that the necessary actions are performed before, during, and after surgery.
-It was designed by a group of experts in the field of surgery including Atul Gawande.
+The checklist’s purpose was to ensure that the necessary actions were performed before, during, and after surgery.
+It was designed by a group of experts in the field of surgery, including Atul Gawande.

 A checklist is a document that consists of a list of steps or tasks to be followed in order to perform a specific procedure.
 Checklists have been used in the aviation industry for many years with the Pre flight checklist.
 However, it was not until the 1970s that the aviation checklist started to be used in the medical industry.
 A checklist is an important part of any surgical process.

 With approximately a staggering 313 million surgical procedures performed annually (2020), worldwide surgical safety has to be addressed.

 The World Health Organization (WHO) surgical safety checklist was developed to reduce the number of preventable deaths during surgery and improve recovery.
 The WHO surgical checklist was designed to help ensure that all necessary items were checked before starting a surgical procedure, during surgery and again after wound closure and aftercare following a clear checklist.
 It can be used in any surgical or medical procedure.

 The main purpose of these checklists is to improve the safety of patients undergoing surgical procedures.
 The list contains a set of items that need to be checked before any surgery begins.
 The list should be used as a guide to ensure that all necessary items have been completed prior to the surgical procedure.